MLH-Fellowship/SocioMark/README.md

 # SocioMark

-Social Media Platform with watermark on each image uploaded, with the hash of the user.
+SocioMark is an all-new social media platform that prioritizes image ownership and security.
+By watermarking each image upon upload, the hash of the user is permanently encoded within the image.

 ## Features
+- Login functionality

 ## Tech Stack
 - Frontend : Reactjs